Arctic-Sprint-Solutions/OrbitalWatch-web/README.md

 - `unity-app.html` - The Unity WebGL application page that embeds the simulation
 - `js/app.js` - JavaScript for loading and configuring the Unity WebGL content, handles canvas setup and Unity instance creation
 - `css/style.css` - Stylesheet for the web interface with custom styling for both landing page and simulator
-- `Build/` - Contains the Unity WebGL build files (webgl-dist.* files)
-- `StreamingAssets/` - Resources loaded at runtime by the Unity application
 - `TemplateData/` - Contains Unity WebGL template assets like loading bar styles, logos, and other UI elements
 - `build-and-deploy.sh` - Bash script to automate building from Unity and deployment to Vercel
 - `docker-compose.yml` - Configuration for running the application locally using Docker and Nginx
 - `vercel.json` - Configuration file for Vercel deployment settings (routes, headers, etc.)
+- *Not included in repository:*
   - `.config.env` - Environment configuration file with paths to Unity executable and Unity project location
+  - `Build/` - Contains the Unity WebGL build files (webgl-dist.* files)
+  - `StreamingAssets/` - Resources loaded at runtime by the Unity application

 ## Unity WebGL Integration